emanuellarini/checkers/docs/Architecture - Intro.md

 Since I was not able to use Netlify the choice was Heroku.

-Heroku is easy to configure and get things going, but then Nx had no solution for it like it does for Netlify.
+Heroku is easy to configure and get things going, but then Nx had no solution for it as it does for Netlify.

 I had to make a workaround in Github Actions, so let's see how the CI/CD works.